-NOTE: We’ve moved the Spaghetti Supper to June 13, 2020 in light of concerns about COVID-19.
+NOTE: We’ve canceled this year’s Spaghetti Supper in light of concerns about COVID-19.
 See you in 2021 to celebrate.

 The Bethany Democratic Town Committee is proud to announce that Derrylyn Gorski is the 2020 Citizen of the Year recipient.
 This nonpartisan award is given each year to a special member of the community.
 No one could have worked harder to make Bethany a better place to live than Derry Gorski.